Torches in the Dark

 You spend your coin to relieve stress.
 The fictional description of what you do is up to you, but it needs to be spending money, possibly too much.

 You roll Xd where X is each 100 pennies invested.
-Each six is 1 stress removed.
-Each one is doubling up the expense.
+Each die thtat comes up as 4 or more removes one stress, each 6 removes 3, but each that comes up as 1 is doubling up the expense.
 If you can't pay, you will need to face nasty consequences.

 Prepare